-Google Drive is great for storing your data in the cloud, so that your data is synced across several devices for instant access.
-Unfortunately, Linux Mint 18.1 and even the latest 18.2 doesn’t come installed with GNOME Online accounts.
-Therefore, you can’t add Google accounts by default settings.
+Google Drive is great for storing your data in the cloud, meaning your files are synced across several devices for instant access.
+Unfortunately, Linux Mint 18.1 and even the latest 18.2 doesn’t come pre-installed with Cloud accounts.
+No worries, we shall install GNOME Online accounts, which lets you login to your Google Drive account.
+Here is a step-by-step guide on exactly to set it up on your computer.

 STEP 1: Launch ‘Terminal’.